-Decide not to make a referral at this stage, but retain the information on MyConcern Consider if Early Help support will be helpful to the child and family at this time.
+• Decide not to make a referral at this stage, but retain the information on MyConcern Consider if Early Help support will be helpful to the child and family at this time.
 If this is appropriate referrals will also be progressed via the Dorset - Children's Advice and Duty Service (ChAD).

-All information and actions taken, including the reasons for any decisions made, will be fully documented.
-If a child is resident outside of the Dorset area the referral should be made to their local Social Care services.
+All information and actions taken, including the reasons for any decisions made and outcomes, will be fully documented.
+If a child is resident outside of the Dorset area the referral should be made to their local authority children's Social Care services.